The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Introduction

-In this work, we perform a reassessment of the reported dipole anomaly by implementing a comprehensive treatment of uncertainties potentially underestimated in previous analyses discussed above.
 We systematically quantify the impact of key systematic effects on the significance level of the \textsc{CatWISE2020} quasar dipole, including: shot noise contamination, higher-order clustering contributions, the amplitude and orientation of the intrinsic clustering dipole, mask-induced mode coupling, and the propagation of cosmic variance uncertainties in the clustering component.
 By incorporating these effects through simulations, we derive an updated statistical significance that reflects a more complete error budget, providing a updated evaluation of the dipole's consistency with the kinematic interpretation.

 This paper is structured as follows.
 Section. \ref{sec:sec2} discusses the details of the \textsc{CatWISE2020} quasar catalog and the sky mask geometry used for the analysis.
 Section. \ref{sec:sec3} presents the formalism for the number count dipole and outlines the least-square estimator employed to measure the dipole amplitude.
 In section \ref{sec:s4}, we analyze some sources of uncertainties and bias that affect the dipole measurement.
 This includes a quantification of the bias introduced by mode mixing due to incomplete sky coverage and an assessment of the cosmic variance inherent to the clustering signal.
 Section \ref{sec:s5} describes our procedure for generating mock quasar catalogs, which are essential for statistical validation.
 Section \ref{sec:sec6} presents our main results, where we quantify the statistical significance of the observed dipole under a series of distinct astrophysical scenarios.
 Finally, Section \ref{sec:sec7} provides a discussion of our findings and the implications of our results.